3stantedja/aumat250-problem-proving/scratch/problem3 - scratch.md

 Translated statement: for all functions in _f_ there exists a function _g_ that is not the derivative of the function in _f_.

 Assume _f_ is a non-specific function that is continuous.
 Now, the property of being differentiable is dependent on the domain of the function, as functions such as `|x^2|` will be continuous but non-differentiable at _x_ = 0.
+In this case, we need to show that for a function _f_ there's a function _g_ that does not corresponds to _f_'s derivative.